Scarabol/rock-raiders-web/README.md

 - Large Cat not usable to carry vehicles in Level 19
 - Damage and blow up buildings with lava erosion
 - Make idle raider leave lava fields
-- Multitouch breaks camera on mobile

 ### Nice to have

 - Save game state in browser cache to allow reload
 - Add rotation speed to entities and play turnLeft, turnRight animations
 - Do not allow touch events to move scene camera while build mode selection is active
-- Camera can get stuck on mobile browsers when using multiple pointer gestures
-- Rendering issue on mobile with icon panel and mission briefing, clearing rect seems to small
 - Hardware cursor on priority panel cannot move along with prioritization, because browser won't allow cursor position manipulation

 ### Cosmetics